Improving initial-state-dependent quantum circuit optimization by introducing state labels: Summary

 \section{Summary}

-In this paper, we have revisited \aqcel optimization protocol introduced in Ref.~\cite{Jang2022initialstate}, the initial-state-dependent quantum circuit optimizer. \aqcel can detect and remove redundant control operations by constructing intermediate circuits and measuring the states of control qubits.
-In this work, the state label manager and the $CX$-pair removal have been introduced to bring performance improvements on top of the original features in \cite{Jang2022initialstate}.
+In this paper, we have revisited the \aqcel optimization protocol introduced in~\cite{Jang2022initialstate}, an initial-state-dependent quantum circuit optimizer. \aqcel is designed for circuits executed from a fixed and known initial state, and is complementary to general-purpose circuit optimizers that preserve unitary equivalence for arbitrary input states. \aqcel detects and removes redundant control operations by constructing intermediate circuits and measuring the states of control qubits, without constructing the full circuit matrix or explicitly simulating the entire final state.
+In this work, the state label manager and the $CX$-pair removal have been introduced to improve the original features of \aqcel.
 The state label manager enables \aqcel to avoid unnecessary state measurements, reducing the required resources for optimization and preventing mis-optimization due to finite measurement shots and gate/readout errors.
-Recording the qubit states earlier in the circuit also helps reduce mis-optimization of the circuit caused by accumulated depolarizing errors.
-The $CX$-pair removal can eliminate unnecessary $CX$ gates, most often produced by the decomposition of the multi-controlled operators and the redundant control operation removal.
+Recording the qubit states earlier in the circuit also helps reduce mis-optimization caused by accumulated hardware noise.
+The $CX$-pair removal can eliminate unnecessary $CX$ gates, most often produced by the decomposition of multi-controlled operators and redundant control operation removal.

-To quantify the performance improvements, we have performed the 1-step and 2-step quantum parton shower simulation with \aqcel optimized circuits on a real IBM quantum processor.
+To quantify the performance improvements, we have performed the 1-step and 2-step quantum parton shower simulations with \aqcel-optimized circuits on a real IBM quantum processor.
 With the state label manager and the $CX$-pair removal, the number of two-qubit gates is reduced at best to 54\% of the original \aqcel-optimized circuit.
-With these performance enhancements in \aqcel and hardware improvements in IBM quantum computer, we manage to achieve the Hellinger fidelity of 0.83 for the 2-step QPS circuit.
+With these performance enhancements in \aqcel and hardware improvements in IBM quantum computers, we manage to achieve a Hellinger fidelity of 0.83 for the 2-step QPS circuit.
+These results demonstrate that fixed-initial-state information can enable state-dependent optimizations that are not available to input-independent circuit optimizers.
+The method is most useful for structured circuits with fixed initial states and state-dependent control redundancies, while its benefit is expected to be limited for circuits that require correctness for arbitrary input states or rapidly develop untracked multipartite entanglement.